 The short answer is No!
 You DO NOT NEED to have a graphics card for photo editing.
-The integrated graphics card built into the CPU should suffice particularly if you are a beginner with a limited budget for your PC build.
+The integrated graphics card built into the CPU should suffice mainly if you are a beginner with a limited budget for your PC build.

-In the following text I will attempt to answer in detail the question “Do you need a graphics card for photo editing?”.
+In the following text, I will attempt to answer in detail the question, “do you need a graphics card for photo editing?”

 Do You Need a Graphics Card for Photo Editing?